adriamarcet/gatuari-tancaments/README.md

 **Gatuari Tancaments**

-Site files for Gatuar Tancaments landing page.
+Site files for Gatuari Tancaments landing page.

 **Purpose:** This repo contains the site source (pages, components and layouts) used to present information for the Gatuari Tancaments project.
 It's an Astro site that uses Tailwind for styling and a small component set under `src/components` and `src/layouts`.